-Because large computations can have a large price tag \cite{strubell2019energy,strubell2020energy}, they negatively impact both the economic and social dimensions of sustainability.
+As large computations can have a hefty price tag \cite{strubell2019energy,strubell2020energy}, they negatively impact both the economic and social dimensions of sustainability.
 Concerning the \textbf{economic} dimension, linear gains in accuracy contrast with an exponentially growing amount of compute \cite{schwartz2020green}.
 Thus, diminishing returns contrast with increasing costs associated with e.g.\ cloud computing and hardware (such as CPU, GPU, and TPU).
-In the \textbf{social} dimension, large costs can create barriers for researchers with fewer resources to participate in computationally expensive AI development.
-Beyond the financial aspect, being dependent on external cloud compute providers can be problematic, too.
-For example, in applications where privacy or security-relevant data is handled, computations may need to be performed on-site.
-Therefore, state-of-the-art computations with sensitive data may not be possible, if there are not enough financial resources available.
-Concerning the \textbf{environmental} aspect, using a lot of resources for AI research causes a meaningful carbon footprint.
-The emissions are attributable to operational and embodied emissions, associated with e.g.\ cloud computing and hardware, respectively.
+In the \textbf{social} dimension, high costs can create barriers for researchers with fewer resources to participate in computationally expensive AI development.
+The barriers for researchers with fewer resources (academia typically has fewer resources than industry) are reflected in the drop of academic contributions to large-scale AI results from 89\% in 2010 to 4\% in 2021, with the rest claimed by industry \cite{ganguli2022predictability, ahmed2023growing}.
+Beyond the financial aspect, being dependent on external cloud compute providers can be problematic, too \cite{ahmed2023growing}.
+For example, computations may need to be performed on-site in applications where privacy or security-relevant data is handled.
+Therefore, state-of-the-art computations with sensitive data may only be possible if enough financial resources are available to provide for large amounts of expensive hardware.
+Concerning the \textbf{environmental} aspect, several studies show that AI research causes a substantial carbon footprint \cite{strubell2020energy, brown_language_2020, dodge2022measuring}.
+The emissions are attributable to operational emissions, associated, e.g., with cloud computing, and embodied emissions, associated, e.g., with hardware.
 In case operational emissions are decreased by relying on electricity with a low carbon intensity, embodied emissions make up for the largest share \cite{gupta2021chasing}.
-In fact, the impact of AI on the environmental dimension of sustainability demands special attention.
-The Paris Agreement, ratified by 192 countries and the European Union \cite{UNParis}, states that it is a goal to limit global warming to $\SI{1.5}{^\circ C}$.
-Reaching the $\SI{1.5}{^\circ C}$ goal entails an immediate, rapid and deep emission reduction across all sectors \cite{IPCC2022}.
-In addition, net-zero emissions need to be achieved around 2050 \cite{IPCC2018}.
-To stay on a $\SI{1.5}{^\circ C}$ pathway, emissions need to be reduced by $7.6\%$ each year between 2020 and 2030 \cite{unep2020emissions}.
-Even though AI can contribute to the mitigation of climate change \cite{huntingford2019machine,rolnick2022tackling}, AI can also have adverse side effects \cite{IPCC2022}: The demand for compute impacts CO$_2$ emissions directly \cite{gupta2021chasing,guyon2017much}.
-Improving algorithmic efficiency can have a positive impact on both operational and embodied emissions~\cite{gupta2021chasing}.
+In fact, a recent study shows that more than 50\% of Meta's emissions are attributed to embodied costs \cite{wu2021sustainable}.